Zaky Mallah: First Australian charged under its anti-terrorism act

 In 2003, when he was nineteen, Mallah was the first to be arrested under then-recently enacted amendments to Australia's federal Criminal Code Act which introduced specific offences for terrorism-related acts.
 Mallah spent two years in Goulburn Correctional Centre subject to solitary confinement and a 22-hour lockdown while he awaited trial.

 The circumstances of the case were that after being refused a passport, Mallah appealed through a lawyer to the Administrative Appeals Tribunal.
 Both Mallah and his lawyer were barred from viewing the evidence supporting the passport refusal, which was upheld.
 Mallah then purchased a rifle and ammunition, prepared his will and made a video to be played after he died.
 Mallah bragged about this and his claims were eventually brought up on the Alan Jones radio program.
 The Australian newspaper then paid him $500 for an interview.
 The Counter Terrorist Command, also aware of the threats, sent an undercover officer posing as a freelance journalist to do another interview.
 This undercover officer offered Mallah $5,000 if he would hold everyone hostage at ASIO headquarters and give the "journalist" the scoop.

-Entrapment of a suspect in Australia is legal if the police obtain a "controlled operations authority certificate."
+Entrapment of a suspect in Australia is legal if the police obtain a "controlled operations authority certificate".
 However, the police did not get a certificate so the entrapment was illegal.
 At his trial Justice James Wood allowed the entrapment into evidence.
-Wood criticized the media for accepting claims as credible and giving them undue prominence in newspapers.
+Wood criticised the media for accepting claims as credible and giving them undue prominence in newspapers.

-At his trial, the jury found Mallah not guilty of 2 counts of "committing an act in preparation for or in the planning of a terrorist act, contrary to s.101.6(1)".
+At his trial, the jury found Mallah not guilty of two counts of "committing an act in preparation for or in the planning of a terrorist act, contrary to s.101.6(1)".
 Justice Wood stated that "the prisoner was an idiosyncratic, and embittered young man, who was to all intents something of a loner, without significant prospects of advancing himself.
-While I accept that the Prisoner enjoyed posing as a potential martyr, and may from time to time, in his own imagination, have contemplated creating a siege and taking the lives of others, I am satisfied that in his more rational moments he lacked any genuine intention of doing so."
+While I accept that the prisoner enjoyed posing as a potential martyr, and may from time to time, in his own imagination, have contemplated creating a siege and taking the lives of others, I am satisfied that in his more rational moments he lacked any genuine intention of doing so."

 Mallah was also charged with "making a threat to cause serious harm to a third party: (s.147.2)", referring to the verbal threats made to the undercover officer.
 He was sentenced to two and a half years jail.

-In September 2005, his jail term was extended by 6 weeks for assaulting a prison officer.
+In September 2005, his jail term was extended by six weeks for assaulting a prison officer.